HaySsor/HaySsor/README.md

 ## Hello 👋
 Hi, I'm Przemek and since the beginning of 2022 my adventure in programming has begun

+## I did today

+In Scrimb's course I did the React Context section, with all the challenges passed without help

 ## Tech
 technology that I know or intend to learn
 <br>